Kuninoto/42_Libft/README.md

 	cd Libft/lvl_0_libft
    	make
-3- `make clean` to delete all the resulting object files (they are already inside our libft.a, run `ar -t libft.a` to see them all)

-	make clean
-4- Compile your main.c with your new `libft.a`
+3- Compile your main.c with your new `libft.a`

 	gcc -Wall -Wextra -Werror main.c libft.a

+#### Makefile Available Targets:
+`make` or `make all - Makes libft.a
+`make bonus` - Makes libft.a with bonus functions (see [Subject](https://github.com/Kuninoto/Libft/blob/master/extras/en.subject_libft.pdf))
+`make clean` - Deletes all the resulting object files (they are already inside our _libft.a_, run `ar -t libft.a` to see them all)
+`make fclean` - Deletes libft.a and all the resulting object files
+`make re` - Does exactly the same as fclean xD

 ###  Tests:
 <img align="right" src="(https://github.com/Kuninoto/Libft/blob/master/extras/Tests)" width="50%"/>